Alberto Martín: Tennis career

 Martín turned professional in 1995.
 He won three singles titles and achieved a career-high singles ranking of world No. 34 in June 2001.

 His best Grand Slam performance was reaching the fourth round of Roland Garros in 2006.
 En route to this performance, Martín's first-round win was his first victory over former world No. 1, Andy Roddick, in their fifth encounter.
 Martín led by two sets when Roddick retired with an ankle injury.
 Martín also beat No. 1 seed, Lleyton Hewitt, in the first round of the 2002 Australian Open, though Hewitt was recovering from chickenpox at the time of his victory.

 Martín suffered the heaviest defeat in the history of the Australian Open.
 Andy Murray beat him in the first round of the 2007 tournament, 6–0, 6–0, 6–1.
 Martín had to wait until the penultimate game of the match before winning his only game.

 In 2004, Martín was a member of the victorious Spain Davis Cup team for the Davis Cup first round against Czech Republic in Brno, although he did not play.

 In 2017, he was a member of the victorious H30 Team of TV Ober-Eschbach which got promoted to the Bezirks-Oberliga (HTV) in 2018.

+Personal life

+He studied psychology at the University of Barcelona and graduated with a master's degree from Universidad Nacional de Educación a Distancia.